giorgiberia/giorgiberia.github.io/_posts/2024-03-03-decorators.md

 {% endhighlight %}

-at first, we define a decorator function that takes expected_params as a parameter.
+At first, we define a decorator function that takes expected_params as a parameter.

-we loop over expected_params and check if the parameter is present in the request, if it is, we check if it has the expected type, if not, we return a response with an error message.
+We loop over expected_params and check if the parameter is present in the request, if it is, we check if it has the expected type, if not, we return a response with an error message.

-if the parameter is not present in the request, but it is required, we return a response with an error message.
+If the parameter is not present in the request, but it is required, we return a response with an error message.

+After that,
-after that, we loop over all the parameters in the request and add them to the parsed_params even if they are not present in expected_params. this way, we do not lose any data that was sent to the endpoint.
+we loop over all the parameters in the request and add them to the parsed_params even if they are not present in expected_params.
+This way, we do not lose any data that was sent to the endpoint.

-finally, we pass the parsed_params to the original view function.
+Finally, we pass the parsed_params to the original view function.

+So if I send for example "type" as an integer, this is what the response looks like

+{% highlight Shell %}

+    {
+        "code": -1,
+        "msg": "Invalid type for parameter: type, expected str ", "result": [],
+        "error": "INVALID_PARAMETER_TYPE"
+    }
+{% endhighlight %}